 During proposed construction and improvement activities at B-17, standard safety measures such as construction fencing, signs, and security would be implemented to minimize safety risks and unauthorized access.
 The Navy would also construct perimeter fencing and access gates.
 Installation of the fencing would follow recommendations described in the BLM's Handbook 1741-1 (Fencing) which includes avoiding bulldozer clearing, or other major soil disturbing methods.
+Any proposed fencing and maintenance roads would be evaluated further in follow-on NEPA documentation after any ultimate Congressional decision is made.

 Section 3.8 (Air Quality) provides a detailed analysis on emissions and fugitive dust associated with construction activities.
-Noise and fugitive dust associated with construction activities.
-Noise short periods (on a daily basis for only limited periods of time, and only for certain daylight hours during such times), and would not pose a health and safety risk to the public.
+Noise and fugitive dust associated with construction activities would be temporary and would occur only for short periods (on a daily basis for only limited periods of time, and only for certain daylight hours during such times), and would not pose a health and safety risk to the public.
 Therefore, there would be no significant impact on public health and safety as a result of construction under Alternative 1.